 Nothing in this article constitutes tax or accounting advice.
 If you have questions about your 1099, please consult a professional.

 As you grow your business, you’ll come to a point when you need to hire some helping hands.
 If that help comes in the form of independent contractors, you’ll need to file 1099-MISC forms with the IRS.
-Tax forms like these can be difficult to interpret, so we’re breaking down for you what a 1099 is and what to do with it.
+Tax forms like these can be difficult to interpret, so we’re breaking down for you what a 1099 is, along with instructions to help you fill it out.